Code-iX/Gibbon-Git-Server/contributing.md

-# Contributing to Bonobo Git Server
+# Contributing to Gibbon Git Server

 ## New feature